 - Do you have enough hot water to fill your equipment?

 - If you don’t have hot water, the machine will need to heat the water.
 Do you have enough time to heat the water before beginning work?

 Do you have all the right equipment to help you perform the work quickly and easily?
 Time is money and you need to be prepared for each job.
 While Morantz offers multiple accessory Kits designed specifically to help you get the job done quickly and easily, there are additional accessories that you may need to consider.

 - Air Compressors

-Many Morantz machines include Morantz’s pneumatic lifts.
-You will need to supply compressed air for the lifts to operate.
-When planning your space and electricity, don’t forget to consider what you may need to run your compressors.
+Older Morantz machines include Morantz’s pneumatic lifts (as of 2017, most are electric).
+You will need to supply compressed air for the pneumatic lifts to operate, and for newer models, pre-wash machines still use air compressors for the bubbling action.
+When planning your space and electricity, don’t forget to consider what you may need to run your compressor(s).
 Also, many compressors are noisy.
 You may want these behind a wall, in a closet or case to muffle sounds.

 For most applications (including window blind cleaning, parts, restoration and contents cleaning), you will need a workspace to process items both before and after cleaning.
 This is where you will unpack and repack the items, prepare them for cleaning and inspect them for damage or unexpected contamination.
 Make sure you have space for the tables you are considering using.

 - Packing Materials

 Most items will need to be packaged in some way after cleaning.
 You may want your packaging materials such as paper, plastic, bubble wrap and boxes over or near the tables.